MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapifolder-setreadflags.md

 ## Parameters

 _lpMsgList_

 > [in] A pointer to an array of [ENTRYLIST](entrylist.md) structures that identify the message or messages that have read flags to set or clear.
 If  _lpMsgList_ is set to NULL, the read flags for all the folder's messages are set or cleared.

 _ulUIParam_

 > [in] A handle to the parent window of the progress indicator.
 The  _ulUIParam_ parameter is ignored unless the MESSAGE_DIALOG flag is set in the  _ulFlags_ parameter.

 _lpProgress_

 > [in] A pointer to a progress object that displays a progress indicator.
 If NULL is passed in  _lpProgress_, the message store provider displays a progress indicator by using MAPI's implementation.
 The  _lpProgress_ parameter is ignored unless the MESSAGE_DIALOG flag is set in  _ulFlags_.

 _ulFlags_

 > [in] A bitmask of flags that controls the setting of a message's read flag and the processing of read reports.
 The following flags can be set:

-CLEAR_READ_FLAG

-> The MSGFLAG_READ flag should be cleared in **PR_MESSAGE_FLAGS** and a read report should not be sent.
+  - CLEAR_READ_FLAG: The MSGFLAG_READ flag should be cleared in **PR_MESSAGE_FLAGS** and a read report should not be sent.

-CLEAR_NRN_PENDING

-> The MSGFLAG_NRN_PENDING flag should be cleared in **PR_MESSAGE_FLAGS** and an unread report should not be sent.
+  - CLEAR_NRN_PENDING: The MSGFLAG_NRN_PENDING flag should be cleared in **PR_MESSAGE_FLAGS** and an unread report should not be sent.

-CLEAR_RN_PENDING

-> The MSGFLAG_RN_PENDING flag should be cleared in **PR_MESSAGE_FLAGS** and a read report should not be sent.
+  - CLEAR_RN_PENDING: The MSGFLAG_RN_PENDING flag should be cleared in **PR_MESSAGE_FLAGS** and a read report should not be sent.

-GENERATE_RECEIPT_ONLY

-> A read report should be sent if one is pending, but there should be no change in the state of the MSGFLAG_READ flag.
+  - GENERATE_RECEIPT_ONLY: A read report should be sent if one is pending, but there should be no change in the state of the MSGFLAG_READ flag.

-MAPI_DEFERRED_ERRORS

-> Allows **SetReadFlags** to return successfully, possibly before the operation has completed.
+  - MAPI_DEFERRED_ERRORS: Allows **SetReadFlags** to return successfully, possibly before the operation has completed.

-MESSAGE_DIALOG

-> Displays a progress indicator while the operation proceeds.
+  - MESSAGE_DIALOG: Displays a progress indicator while the operation proceeds.

-SUPPRESS_RECEIPT

-> A pending read report should be canceled if a read report had been requested and this call changes the state of the message from unread to read.
+  - SUPPRESS_RECEIPT: A pending read report should be canceled if a read report had been requested and this call changes the state of the message from unread to read.
 If this call does not change the state of the message, the message store provider can ignore this flag.

-## Return value
+## Return values

 S_OK